nixworks/public/news/2014/06/30/README.md

 According to military assessments, Hamas has not been behind recent rocket attacks, but rather, smaller terrorist groups in the Strip.

 ### [The Pakistan Army begins a ground offensive against militants in the town of Miramshah in North Waziristan. ](/news/2014/06/30/the-pakistan-army-begins-a-ground-offensive-against-militants-in-the-town-of-miramshah-in-north-waziristan.md)
-_Context: Miramshah, North Waziristan, Pakistan Army, War in North-West Pakistan_
+_Context: Miramshah, North Waziristan, Pakistan army, War in North-West Pakistan_

 ### [The bodies of three kidnapped Israeli teenagers, including one with dual American citizenship, are found partially buried near Hebron on the West Bank.
 Shin Bet determined they were murdered shortly after being kidnapped, and is searching for two Hamas kidnappers and accomplices.](/news/2014/06/30/the-bodies-of-three-kidnapped-israeli-teenagers-including-one-with-dual-american-citizenship-are-found-partially-buried-near-hebron-on-the.md)
 The bodies of three Israeli teenagers who were kidnapped in the West Bank earlier this month have been found north of the city of Hebron, a source confirmed to ABC News today.